matloff/R-vs.-Python-for-Data-Science/README.md

 influence on an open-source project.*

 In addition, it is causing tension among some leaders in the R world, which is very troubling to me.
-For instance, when the lightning-fast **data.table** package came out, rather than welcoming it as a hugely valuable contribution to R, RStudio treated it as a competitor, downplaying it and promoting their own product, dplyr.
+For instance, consider the lightning-fast **data.table** package.
+Rather than welcoming it as a hugely valuable contribution to R, RStudio treated it as a competitor, downplaying it and promoting their own product, dplyr.
 This is simply not healthy for an open-source language.